 If your household doesn't qualify for Income Support but has a child with a very high level of illness or disability, you can apply for a separate Child Personal Care benefit.

-If you need a formal care package (set up by a care professional / social worker), you can apply for flexible personal care support.
-This is part of your Income Support claim but it is paid directly to your care provider.
+You can apply for Flexible Personal Care if you need a care package that has been set up by a care professional or social worker.
+This would be part of your Income Support claim but is paid directly to your care provider.

-A social care professional will assess you and discuss your care needs with you.
-You may need a care package and you may be able to get help with the cost through Income Support flexible personal care or the Long Term care scheme
+A social care professional will assess you and discuss your care needs.
+Once you’re assessed, your social care professional will advise if you need a care package.
+They’ll also let you know if you can get help with the cost through Income Support Flexible Personal Care or the long-term care scheme.